DominikN/docs_new/docs/manuals/core2.md

 CORE2 has two internal voltage regulators.
 The input voltage (behind protection circuit) Vin(p) is converted to 5V by a switching regulator, and then to 3.3V by a linear voltage regulator.
 Be aware of the current limits – the total current must not exceed 2A through the 5V line.
 We will also remind you about power limitations in the description of individual interfaces.

 The supply voltage +5V(sw) for hExt and hSens connectors can be switched on and off.
-It is enabled by default but can be switched off in the software.</br>
+It is enabled by default but can be switched off in the software.<br />

 **Power supply alternatives**